ember-community-russia/awesome-ember/README.md

 - [es5-getter-ember-codemod](https://github.com/rondale-sc/es5-getter-ember-codemod) - This codemod is intended to automatically convert your usage of get, and getProperties to use traditional object dot notation.
 - [qunit-dom-codemod](https://github.com/simplabs/qunit-dom-codemod) - Basic codemod to automatically convert your assertions to qunit-dom assertions.
 - [test-selectors-codemod](https://github.com/lorcan/test-selectors-codemod) - A codemode for fixing the ember-test-selectors testSelector helper deprecation.
-- [ember-on-codemod](https://github.com/craigbilner/ember-on-codemod) - Replace use of Ember.on
+- [ember-on-codemod](https://github.com/craigbilner/ember-on-codemod) - Replace use of Ember.on.
 - [ember-memory-leaks-codemod](https://github.com/rajasegar/ember-memory-leaks-codemod) - A collection of codemod's for fixing memory leaks in Ember applications.
-- [ember-3x-codemods](https://github.com/rajasegar/ember-3x-codemods) - A Codemod with a collection of transforms to address Ember 3.x deprecations
+- [ember-3x-codemods](https://github.com/rajasegar/ember-3x-codemods) - A Codemod with a collection of transforms to address Ember 3.x deprecations.
 - [ember-computed-getter-codemod](https://github.com/Alonski/ember-computed-getter-codemod) - Ember Computed Getter Codemod.

 ### Community